Is Death Road Worth It

 If you have a clear day, you will be able to see the snow-capped mountains which surround La Paz as well as incredible views of the road winding down into the valley.

-The first hour will be on the new asphalt road, and you will be able to reach high speeds as you bomb down, get aerodynamic and enjoy yourself.
+The first hour will be on the new asphalt road, and you will be able to reach high speeds as you bomb down: get aerodynamic by leaning forward and enjoy yourself!

 This is a wide two-lane highway making it the most stress-free part of the ride.
-There will be lorries and other cars, so make sure you are being sensible and keeping to the side of the road.
+There will be lorries and other cars, so make sure you are being sensible and keeping to the edge of the road so faster vehicles can overtake you.
 Only overtake if and when it’s safe to do so.

 Part 2 - The Old Road